imagej/imagej.github.io/_pages/learn/flavors.md

       <td></td>
       <td><a href="http://www.rawak.de/ij2x/imagej2x.html">ImageJ2x</a></td>
       <td><a href="http://rawak.de/">Rawak Software</a></td>
-      <td>ImageJ2x is a fork of ImageJ 1.x, modified to use a Swing interface.</td>
+      <td>ImageJ2x is a fork of the original ImageJ, modified to use a Swing interface.</td>
       <td>Unknown</td>
       <td>Last update:<br>May 2015</td>
     </tr>